Forward Composition Propagation for Explainable Neural Reasoning: Introduction

 In particular, feature attribution methods designed for neural networks aim to determine the role of the problem features in the predictions produced by network systems.
 The majority of these approaches are backpropagation methods \cite{Simonyan14deepinside,10.1007/978-3-319-10590-1_53,DB15a,10.1371/journal.pone.0130140,pmlr-v70-shrikumar17a}, which means that they rely on the backward pass to propagate an importance signal through the layers.
 However, these methods compute the feature attribution for a specific prediction in the output layer only, and the majority of them neglect the negative influence of the features \cite{pmlr-v70-shrikumar17a}.
 Other studies \cite{bau2017network,mu2021compositional} focus on finding the composition of the neurons with regard to predefined concepts, including neurons in the hidden layers.
 However, the main limitation of these approaches is the need for an extra dataset annotated with predefined concepts when working with non-structured data.

 This paper proposes a method termed Forward Composition Propagation (FCP) for computing compositions describing the neurons in a multilayered neural network.
-Compositions are expressed in terms of the features of a structured decision problem.
-Our algorithm produces a local explanation for a given instance after the neural network is trained, which is independent of the produced prediction.
-The negative or positive influence of the feature in the neural unit is represented with the sign of the composition.
-We illustrate the meaning of the composition values through a case study on bias detection.
-We show that the compositions capture the propagation of bias from the protected features to the output neurons through the entire network.
-We analyze whether different activation functions affect the propagation and, ultimately, the detection of the bias in the network.
+The compositions are expressed in terms of the features of a structured decision problem.
+Our algorithm produces a local explanation for a given instance after the neural network is trained.
+The negative or positive influence of the feature in the neural unit is represented by the sign of the composition.
+A case study in bias detection shows that the compositions capture the propagation of bias from the protected features to the output neurons through the entire network, helping illustrate the meaning of the composition vectors.
+Towards the end, this paper analyzes how different activation functions affect the propagation and, ultimately, the detection of the bias in the network.

-The structure of this paper is as follows.
-Section~\ref{sec:literature} revises the state-of-the-art on explainability for neural networks.
+The structure of this paper is organized as follows.
+Section~\ref{sec:literature} reviews the state-of-the-art methods on explainability for neural networks.
 Section~\ref{sec:method} presents the proposed FCP explanation method.
-Section~\ref{sec:simulations} illustrates the usability of FCP with a case study on fairness where the ground truth is known.
+Section~\ref{sec:simulations} illustrates the usability of FCP with a case study on fairness where the ground truth is known and presents feature-flipping experiments on benchmark datasets.
 Section~\ref{sec:remarks} concludes the paper and provides future research directions.